 Wall Street International has featured Aaron Scheer’s first solo exhibition at AKG.
 “Created on a variety of digital devices, Scheer’s works utilise the digital realm to combine elements of collage, photography and painterly technique to expand what painting can be and mean today.
 The artist’s process involves using free form digital gestures, keyboard commands and touchscreen swipes to develop his works, which once complete may be read as an abstracted version of contemporary digital activities, full of vibrant and vivid colour palettes, redolent with distortions, static and blips that contrast with subtle gradations of luminous colour saturations.”
 You can find Wall Street International‘s listing here.

-Organ Thing has reviewed the first week of CACOTOPIA 03, writing with regards to Márton Nemes’ works that “this first week is all about the bright drama and demands made by those gloriously big pieces, about the lines they break up with their brightly coloured perspex and their pop art surfaces and yes, the feeling of looking at yourself (and those around you) via the reflections of a night club wall.”
-To read the review by Sean Worrall, click here.
+Organ Thing has reviewed the first week of CACOTOPIA 03, writing with regards to Márton Nemes’ works that “this first week is all about the bright drama and demands made by those gloriously big pieces, about the lines they break up with their brightly coloured perspex and their pop art surfaces and yes, the feeling of looking at yourself (and those around you) via the reflections of a night club wall.“ The author notes: “I love this first week, I love these big piece, they excite me, been back twice already, excellent show, excellent start to it all, excellent! ” The complete review can be found here.

 Yumiko Sakuma has written an article for Numero TOKYO’s 127th issue that speaks about Signe Pierce and her oeuvre as a reality artist.
 To purchase a copy of the magazine, click here.